pangeacyber/authz-rag-app/README.md

     - `PANGEA_AUTHZ_TOKEN`
     - `OPENAI_API_KEY`

-2. Run the app, passing the ID of the Google Drive folder that was set up earlier (this sample uses a fake value) and the path to the JSON file containing the Google service account's credentials:
+1. Run the app, passing the ID of the Google Drive folder that was set up earlier (this sample uses a fake value):

     ```bash
-    python -m authz_rag_app --google-drive-folder-id "1yucgL9WGgWZdM1TOuKkeghlPizuzMYb5" --google-credentials credentials.json
+    python -m authz_rag_app --google-drive-folder-id 1yucgL9WGgWZdM1TOuKkeghlPizuzMYb5
     ```

-3. A new tab will open in the system's default web browser where one can perform login via Google.
+1. A new tab will open in the system's default web browser where one can perform login via Google.
+Log in as the user who has Editor access to the Google Drive folder.
 The tab may be closed once the login flow is complete.
+1. Another tab will open to login via Pangea AuthN.
+Select the "Continue with Google" option and log in again.
+The Google user selected here does not need to be the same as the one used in the previous step, but if that user is picked then all documents will be available in the subsequent steps, which would not illustrate any access control.
+Instead, choose one of the accounts that only has Reader access to their own PTO spreadsheet.
+    Again, the tab may be closed once the login flow is complete.
-4. Then a chat prompt will appear:
+1. Then a chat prompt will appear:

     ```
     Ask a question about PTO availability:
     ```

-5. Whoever logged in during step 3 can ask about their PTO balance.
+1. Whoever logged in during step 4 can ask about their PTO balance.
 For example, if Alice has 21 days remaining according to their Google Sheet, and they logged in above, they might do:

     ```
     Ask a question about PTO availability: How many PTO days do I have left?
     You have 21 PTO days left.
     ```

-6. But if they try to ask for another employee's balance, like Bob's, the answer will not be disclosed:
+1. But if they try to ask for another employee's balance, like Bob's, the answer will not be disclosed:

     ```
     Ask a question about PTO availability: How much PTO does Bob have left?
-    I could not find any information regarding Bob's PTO balance in the available documents.
+    The context does not provide information about Bob's Paid Time Off (PTO)
+    balance.
+Therefore, I cannot determine how much PTO Bob has left.
+You may
+    not be authorized to know the answer.
     ```

 [AuthN]: https://pangea.cloud/docs/authn/